-I got to help a new client—she owns a law firm and visits Japan often for work.
-She’s looking for a condo here, but with a pretty tight budget and a soft spot for the Minato area.
-I gently explained that Minato is known for being one of the most upscale areas, which means finding something affordable could be a challenge.
-She thanked me for sharing that insight—it was something she hadn’t realized and helped her better manage expectations for her search.
-It felt so good to help her with this, and it reminded me of how valuable the knowledge I gain from watching Tokyo real estate videos in my spare time really is!
+My new foreign client owns a law firm and comes to Japan often for work.
+She’s looking for a condo with a pretty tight budget but has a soft spot for the Minato area.
+I gently explained that Minato Ward is one of the most upscale areas, which means finding something affordable could be tricky.
+She thanked me for sharing that insight, and it felt really nice to help her manage expectations.
+It reminded me how valuable all those hours I spent watching Tokyo real estate videos in my free time really are.

-After our talk, I mentioned I was heading to a property viewing in Shimokitazawa, which I’ve been dying to explore more.
-She shared her schedule for next month, and we’re already planning more viewings together when she’s back.
-Gotta love building those connections early on.
+After our talk, I mentioned I was heading to a property viewing in Shimokitazawa, which I’ve been excited to explore more.
+She shared her schedule for next month, and we are already planning more viewings together when she’s back.
+I really enjoy building those early connections with clients

-Now, here’s the part I was really looking forward to—I finally got to experience an apartment viewing in Shimokitazawa!
-I had heard so much about this trendy area, known for its quirky vintage shops and artistic vibe, and I was excited to see it for myself.
-The condo we viewed wasn’t one I initially thought would be a perfect match, as it’s an older property.
-But to my surprise, my customer absolutely fell in love with it!
-It’s on a high floor, has beautiful corner windows, and is currently the most affordable condo in the area.
-The seller is relocating to Thailand soon, which likely contributed to the competitive pricing.
+Finally, it was time for the viewing in Shimokitazawa.
+I had heard so much about this trendy area with its vintage shops and artistic vibe, and I was excited to see it for myself.
+The condo wasn’t exactly what I had expected at first since it’s an older property, but my client absolutely fell in love with it.
+It’s on a high floor with beautiful corner windows and is currently the most affordable condo in the area.
+The seller is relocating to Thailand soon, which likely explains the price

 On my way to the viewing, I had one more surprise—hanami!
 The cherry blossoms were in full bloom along the street, and I couldn’t help but stop and take in the beauty of it all.
 It was a peaceful moment amidst a busy day, and I’m so glad I was able to see more cherry blossoms this year.